Last updated 21 November 2022

 7.6.
 The personal data processed by eHour must always be considered confidential Information.
-This information will therefore be subject to the confidentiality agreements as laid down in article 13 of these Terms and Conditions.
+Therefore, This information will be subject to the confidentiality agreements laid down in article 13 of these Terms and Conditions.

 7.7. eHour shall only carry out the processing on and in accordance with the written instruction of Customer. eHour is permitted to anonymize the personal data in order to use the anonymized personal data for analytical and statistical research purposes to improve the quality of the services of eHour. eHour shall not process for any other purpose unless in accordance with written instructions of Customer. eHour will not process the personal data for its own purposes.

 7.8. eHour shall inform Customer if, in its opinion, instructions of Customer would violate the applicable legislation regarding the processing of personal data or are otherwise unreasonable.